Kipoddo/Kipoddo/README.md

-- :frog:  Kipoddo :frog:
+# :frog: Kipoddo :frog:

-~---------------------------~
-- 👋 Hi, I’m @Kipoddo
+👋 Hi, I'm [@Kipoddo](https://github.com/Kipoddo), a passionate solo Roblox developer.

-- 👀 I’m interested in App development, Web development, Translation, Graphic design
+- 👀 I'm interested in App development, Web development, Translation, and Graphic design.
-- 🌱 I’m currently learning Java
+- 🌱 Currently learning Java.
-- 📫 Discord: Kipoddo

-:frog:  Kipoddo :frog:

-:hammer: • Solo Roblox developer
+- :hammer: Solo Roblox developer.

-:star: • Contributed to over 15M visits
+- :star: Contributed to over 15M visits.

+📫 Connect with me on Discord: Kipoddo.

 <!---
 Kipoddo/Kipoddo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.